 Want to become a funded professional day trader?
 You can gain experience by learning trading basics and advanced trading techniques with Trader2B.
-After you have learned the strategies and gain experience, you will need to execute it successful.
+After you have learned the strategies and gain experience, you will need to execute it successfully.

 Unfortunately, the path to becoming a professional day trader isn’t a straightforward one.
 There is a significant amount of incorrect and misleading information on the subject of day trading stocks.
 Sometimes new traders mistakenly believe some of the incorrect information, and unless they rectify the issue may never become a funded trader.
 Or the new trader believes there is a perfect method of trading out there which produces only winning trades.
 Searching for such a thing is a fruitless endeavor and may mean the trader wastes valuable time when instead they could be learning to trade a more realistic yet still profitable system.

 Sometimes new traders realize which is the good information and which should be avoided, and eventually become professional day traders.
 This can take months or even years.
-As a general guideline, to help avoid wasting time on incorrect or faulty information, upon reading about a strategy pull up multiple charts and see if the strategy has potential to be profitable.
+As a general guideline, to help avoid wasting time on incorrect or faulty information, upon reading about a strategy pull up multiple charts and see if the strategy has the potential to be profitable.
 This approach requires personally verifying all information.
 Doing this will quickly eliminate a lot of useless information out there, leaving you more time to focus on the information which you have found relevant and makes you money.

 What is the most efficient method for learning to trade and becoming a professional trader?
 Outlined below is the process that successful traders go through.

 A good understanding of the basics of trading provides the foundation that will support a trader’s entire trading career.
-A knowledge of the basics is required before more advanced trading information can be successfully implemented.
+Knowledge of the basics is required before more advanced trading information can be successfully implemented.
 This can be done by paper trading or trading in stock market simulators to get a sense of how to approach the market.
 Ensure that you have live market simulation so you can get the most comprehensive trading experience and better stock analysis.

 The basics of trading can include all of the factual information about trading, such as: what markets to trade, how prices move (bid and ask prices), order types and how to place them, risk management, trading hours, how to monitor trading performance, and how much capital is required to trade efficiently.
-A power software like Haywood Trader Platform can provide good technical analysis charts and the ability to learn how to use platform.
+A power software like the Haywood Trader Platform can provide good technical analysis charts and the ability to learn how to use the platform.

 Trading basics are typically factual in nature.
 Order types are what they are, and there isn’t any subjectivity in that.
 The same goes for most other trading basics.
 There isn’t a lot of subjectivity, and if there is it is relatively minor.
 One information source may say to start trading day trading stocks with at least $10,000, while another source may say to start with at least $1,000.
 One source isn’t necessarily right or wrong.
 The information from multiple sources is just telling you that you should definitely start with at least $1,000 and ideally with $10,000 or more.

-Trading books at your local book store, or reputable trading websites provide you with all the trading basics you need at a relatively low cost, or no cost.
+Trading books at your local book store or reputable trading websites provide you with all the trading basics you need at a relatively low cost or no cost.
 The exchanges themselves provide most of the markets basics traders need.
 For example, the New York Stock Exchange and NASDAQ stock exchanges provide educational resources on how the stock market operates via the main menus on their websites.
 The Chicago Mercantile Exchange does this for futures and the Chicago Board Options Exchange does the same thing for those wanting to learn about options trading.